apache/flink/docs/content/docs/dev/datastream/event-time/generating_watermarks.md

 {{< /tab >}}
 {{< /tabs >}}

-When enabling the alignment, you need to tell Flink, which group should the source belong and what is the maximal drift from the current minimal watermarks across all sources belonging to that group.
+When enabling the alignment, you need to tell Flink, which group should the source belong.
+You do that by providing a label (e.g. `alignment-group-1`) which bind together all sources that share it.
+Moreover, you have to tell the maximal drift from the current minimal watermarks across all sources belonging to that group.
 The third parameter describes how often the current maximal watermark should be updated.
 The downside of frequent updates is that there will be more RPC messages travelling between TMs and the JM.

 In order to achieve the alignment Flink will pause consuming from the source/task, which generated watermark that is too far into the future.
 In the meantime it will continue reading records from